Updated March 12, 2018

 The following comprise the Nebraska Emergency Management Basic Certification Program.

-- The Emergency Management Profession
+- IS-230 Fundamentals of Emergency Management

-- Emergency Managers Handbook
+- IS-235 Emergency Planning

 - Local Emergency Operations Plan (LEOP)

 - Utilization of Incident Management Teams (IMT) in Nebraska

 - Public Information Officer (PIO) and Social Media